nstene/SleepSEEG/doc/feature_extraction.rst

         >> 0.5328774329300369 -15            # max_PLI, max_PLI_lag

       # Program takes the first biggest value with its time-lag value in samples.
-      # Program calculates only the absulute value of PLI
+      # Program calculates only the absolute value of PLI

     .. figure:: images/2.4.3Example.gif
       :name: Fig2.4.3